debanik123/Mobile_robotics/README.md

 ## Calculation of Angular Displacement from RPM and Time Interval

 ### Step 1: Convert RPM to Angular Velocity
+To calculate the motor’s angular displacement, we first need to convert the rotational speed from RPM to angular velocity in radians per second.

+#### The formula for converting RPM to angular velocity is:

 $$omega= RPM×\frac{2 \pi}{60}$$
 or,